-Are you searching for fun things to do in Houston Texas?
-We have a list of what to do in Houston including Houston activities that are perfect for the whole family.
+Are you searching for fun things to do in Houston, Texas?
+We have a list of what to do in Houston, including Houston activities perfect for the whole family.

 The Space City is filled with sights to see and activities to experience.

 A day’s itinerary will surely be filled with things of aviation, history, and nature, among others.

-With a city this big and a place this vibrant, you will never run out of things to do in Houston!
+With a city this big and a vibrant place, you will never run out of things to do in Houston!